Brockton McKinney: Career

 Beginning in 2018 McKinney became a contributing writer for the newly relaunched Mad Magazine, including writing two of the Top Twenty Dumbest Moments in Mad's year-end retrospective issue.

 In January 2021 McKinney was announced as co-creator & writer of the new Dark Horse Comics series Jenny Zero.
-Arriving in April 2021, the series follows the hard-drinking daughter of a superhero who must rise to the challenge of saving the world when the threat of massive creatures arise.
+Arriving in April 2021, the series follows the hard-drinking daughter of a superhero who must rise to the challenge of saving the world when the threat of massive creatures arises.

+McKinney was announced as the writer for the Rick and Morty Maximum series from Oni Press in 2023.

 Personal life

 McKinney is married to Holly McCormick McKinney, of The Sun in Chapel Hill, NC.
 They have one daughter, and an intensely lazy hound dog named Beezer.